 For preforming and roughing out a stone a coarse lap is required.
 However, there is a price to pay – sub surface damage.
 The coarser the grit the further this penetrates a stone and this damaged layer must be cut away during the fine cutting process.
 Failure to do this will be highly evident in the form of pits and scratches when it comes to polishing.
 In my opinion going any coarser than 260 grit is a NO. Personally the coarsest lap I normally use for small rough is a 360.
 The 260 is much more aggressive and saves a lot of time when roughing out larger stones, but see below with regard to the Ultra Tec facet saw kit.

 Most of my cutting (“shaping” of the stone) is done with 600 and 1200 laps.
-Mine are manufactured by Crystalite.
-There has been some criticism of their 1200 lap which I use for shaping rather than pre-polishing but in my experience it cuts reasonably fast and allows me to get meets together.
+Mine are manufactured by Crystalite and Labcraft.
+There has been some criticism of Crystalite's 1200 lap which I use for shaping rather than pre-polishing but in my experience it cuts reasonably fast and allows me to get meets together.
 These and laps and polishing compounds mentioned below are available from Ultra Tec.
 See pages here.

 Having done my research I concluded that a 3000 lap was what was required for pre-polishing and it was here that I made my mistake.
 I purchased a Crystalite 3000 metal bonded lap costing around $200.
 Except when brand new it cut very slowly and produced the dreaded ‘orange peel’ (Google it) on most materials I cut.
-Luckily, on the Isle of Wight where I live there is a Master Cutter who also uses an Ultra Tec and who has won national and international competitions.
+Luckily, on the Isle of Wight where I live there was (sadly he is no longer with us) a Master Cutter who also used an Ultra Tec and who has won national and international competitions.
 I discussed my problem with him and he put me right.
 I now use a Batt Lap and Gearloose’s 3000 Pandimonium diamond compound for pre-polishing.
 Care has to be taken because this combination cuts quite quickly but it produces close to a polished surface and (if I have got everything else right!) allows me to get my meets spot on.

 So far as polishing is concerned there are a bewildering array of opinions concerning this, many based on myths, outmoded beliefs and superstitions.
 Here again I took a simple, scientific approach deciding to use another Batt and the Pandimonium 60000 diamond compound for most of my polishing.
 From the 3000 pre-polish this rapidly produces a first class polish on most materials, as competition results demonstrate (see the News page).
 I do however have a Darkside lap and oxide polishes.
 This with Cerium oxide works well with some materials especially Quartz.
 Batt laps and Pandimonium polishing compounds are available from Ultra Tec.